You want to be real with people, seem accessible and down to earth in your marketing.

 Remember that your readers share things that reinforce their worldview or the way they want their peers to see them.
 Create content that your readers can relate to.
 Understanding their needs will increase the likelihood that they will share it.

 According to Picktochart, colored visuals increase people's willingness to read content by 80%

 A Journey and a Story

-When you start to craft your posts, think like a journalist to find what the real interest in your subject is.
+When you start to craft your posts, think like a journalist.
+Find out what the real interest in your subject is.
 What do you have to say about the topic that is meaningful and different than the similar content out there?
 How does that relate to your company or brand’s mission and values?
 How can you talk about that like it is a journey, appreciating little insights along the way?
 This is essential to your success in the current content wave.

 The values of your brand should weave through your content like a continuous fiber, always reaffirming to your readers what you or your company is about.
-Everything that makes you unique should be reinforced in some way within your content.
-This includes emails and other customer content- be sure to act and speak in accordance with your values!
+Reinforce everything that makes you unique in some way within your content.
+This includes emails and other customer content- be sure to act and speak for your values!
 All of this together tells readers your story.

 Giveaways Can Growth Hack and Build Value

 There is so much talk about growth hacking that sometimes the audience gets left out of this equation.

 You can take a hint from the growth hackers while still offering something tangible to your readers.
 A great way to do this is to offer giveaways!

 Social media is a perfect spot for this.
 You can encourage people to post photos using your product or that relate to one of your posts.
 Develop a hashtag for them to use along with it.
 Ask them to tag your Facebook or Twitter presence in the share.